Tampere-University-Urban-Physics/fundamentals-of-gis/Content/8_Exercise.md

 		- KERALA2 in the Building registry layer
 	2. Have a look at the lowest and highest values and the different field names.
 We have for example ones that seem to refer to municipality (kunta), small area codes (kauposanro), and  small area names (nimi).

-*TIP: When working with data that will probably contain values with umlauts (Å, Ä, Ö), change the encoding to e.g. UTF-8 already when adding your layers, so you won’t run into problems later.
-Choose UTF-8 in the Encoding dropdown menu and write UTF-8 into Encoding field.*

 2. **You might want to have a background map to help you get your bearings.**
 	1. Use QuickMapServices or XYZ tiles as we have done earlier